-SA Objective Appraisal questions To ensure that the housing stock meets the housing needs of the District Will the option/proposal help to: Deliver new sites/pitches to meet local needs of the Gypsy, Traveller and Travelling Showpeople community?
-Deliver a mix of sites/pitches to accommodate needs? i.e. permanent pitches / transit/emergency stopping place
+SA Objective Appraisal questions Will the option/proposal help to: SA1.
+To ensure that the housing stock meets the housing needs of the Deliver new sites/pitches to meet local needs of the Gypsy, Traveller and Travelling Showpeople community?
+District Deliver a mix of sites/pitches to accommodate needs? i.e. permanent pitches / transit/emergency stopping place